 I’m happy to say that I had yet another Q&A session with a fellow games reviewer and YouTube personality, Vertical Sprite.
-For the last year or so, he has been composed of the most in-depth and compelling reviews I’ve ever heard, and has since been increasing in popularity, garnishing over 200 subscribers on his YouTube channel and branching out into other forms of gaming entertainment, such as live gameplay broadcasts through Twitch, as well as being continuously active through social media, including through his Twitter and Facebook pages.
-In our Q&A, I asked him his opinions of the current state of gaming, how he sees it going within the next few years, and what he loves most about the medium, and the answers he gave were extremely compelling and insightful to say the least:
+For the last year or so, he has been composed of the most in-depth and compelling reviews I’ve ever heard and has since been increasing in popularity, garnishing over 200 subscribers on his YouTube channel and branching out into other forms of gaming entertainment, such as live gameplay broadcasts through Twitch, as well as being continuously active through social media, including through his Twitter and Facebook pages.
+In our Q&A, I asked him his opinions of the current state of gaming, how he sees it going within the next few years, and what he loves most about the medium, and the answers Vertical Sprite gave were extremely compelling and insightful, to say the least:

-What did you think of 2014 in gaming, and what was your pick for game of the year?
+What did you think of 2014 in gaming, and what was your pick for the game of the year?

 What do you think the future holds for the industry?

 It’s an exciting time for sure, but also a very volatile one.
 Gaming, in general, is only getting bigger and those that used to scoff at gamers can now be found glued to their phone playing Candy Crush.
 Games are everywhere on many different platforms but for me, the core experience isn’t as satisfying as it used to be; the production costs of games have soared, however.
 The quality control of games, in general, has plummeted.
 Remember that time you brought a new game and it didn’t need patching on day one?
 No?
 Well, that’s exactly what I am talking about.
 It almost feels like developers are under pressure to please everyone and still ship on a certain deadline, which ultimately isn’t possible.

 What are you currently playing, or reviewing, at the moment?